Course - Practical Introduction to Arts-based Research - DRA3000

 Course content

-The course provides a practical and theoretical introduction to art-based research strategies and focuses on how research can be done with and through the performing arts.
-Students work exploratively based on their own specialization focus, where the emphasis is either on dramaturgy or applied theater.
-The research dissemination takes the form of performative, scenic work as well as written reflection.
-The course emphasizes the sustainable use of materials in process and dissemination.
+The course provides a practical and theoretical introduction to key arts-based research strategies and approaches the performing arts from a research perspective.
+Students engage throughout the course in practice-based artistic exploration and relevant theory, taking as their point of departure their own area of specialization, with the emphasis directed either towards dramaturgy or applied theatre.
+The dissemination of research takes the form of performative, stage-based work as well as written reflection.
+The course aims for the sustainable use of materials in both process and dissemination.

 Learning outcome